intentor/statelogic/README.md

 ## Introdution

-*StateLogic* is a lightweight finite state machine for Unity projects compatible with Unity 2021+ and 6.
+*State Logic* is a lightweight finite state machine for Unity projects compatible with Unity 2021+ and 6.

 It provides the *bare bones* for creating a simple yet effective state management for your games.